Emulating compact binary population synthesis simulations with uncertainty quantification and model comparison using Bayesian normalizing flows: Illustrative Results

-To optimize the choice of $\sigma_{0}$ and assess the quantified uncertainties, I show in Fig.~\ref{fig:calib} calibration curves that compare the empirical coverage of flow predictions with the theoretical coverage for varying numbers of equal probability mass bins.
+To optimize the choice of $\sigma_{0}$ and assess the quantified uncertainties, we show in Fig.~\ref{fig:calib} calibration curves that compare the empirical coverage of flow predictions with the theoretical coverage for varying numbers of equal probability mass bins.
 For very small values of $\sigma_0$ the uncertainties are underestimated, which indicates that the inference is restricted by the prior.
-For increasing $\sigma_0$, the calibration curves improve, and slight over-estimation is observed for very high values of $\sigma_0$ and low values of $n_Q$.
+For increasing $\sigma_0$, the calibration curves improve, and slight over-estimation is observed for very high values of $\sigma_0$.
 The overestimation does not seem to increase too much with increasing $\sigma_0$, which is expected since broad priors are still consistent with accurate inference as long as there is support near the highest likelihood region.
 The observed overestimation can be interpreted as the sampler having difficulties converging for a heavily downsampled dataset, a highly complex model, and broad priors.
 For lower model complexity that guarantees scalable and convergent inference even for broad priors, higher values of $\sigma_0$ above a certain threshold are expected to have identical calibration curves.
-As mentioned before, very high values of $\sigma_0$ can lead to the walkers getting stuck at local maxima, causing biases, which the calibration curves would identify as underestimation of error.
+As mentioned before, very high values of $\sigma_0$ can also lead to all the walkers getting stuck at local maxima, causing biases, which the calibration curves would identify as underestimation of coverage.

-Nevertheless, for the complex models used in this demonstration, good calibration is observed for $\sigma_0=0.25$, which is consistent with the credible intervals shown in Fig.~\ref{fig:uq}.
+Nevertheless, for the complex models used in this demonstration, good calibration is observed for $\sigma_0=0.25$, which is consistent with the credible intervals shown in figures~\ref{fig:uq}, \ref{fig:uq4p}.
+Furthermore, the Bayesian UQ outperforms the ensemble method used by \cite{Plunkett:2025mjr} which either over or under-estimates coverage for the test set.
 In other words, the estimated credible intervals indeed encompass the true population distribution the expected number of times, when averaged over all regions of the parameter space, justifying this choice of $\sigma_{0}$.
-Similar well-calibrated Bayesian NF will correctly quantify the uncertainties in PopSynth emulation from sparse datasets, with the posterior predictive emulators expected to enable unbiased SBI and feature prediction for \textsc{POSYDONv2} datasets, leading to reliable astrophysical insights from future GW catalogs.
+Such well-calibrated Bayesian NFs will correctly quantify the uncertainties in PopSynth emulation from sparse datasets, with the posterior predictive emulators expected to enable unbiased SBI and feature prediction for \textsc{POSYDONv2} datasets, leading to reliable astrophysical insights from future GW catalogs.